-Vegan diets are well known as an effective tool against autoimmune diseases because they lower inflammation.
+A vegan diet is a well known tool against autoimmune diseases because it generally lowers inflammation.

 Since ulcerative colitis is an inflammatory bowel disease (IBD), it’s a reasonable thought that perhaps a vegan diet can help manage the symptoms of it as well.